Our Luis Suarez Biography provides you info about his Childhood Story, Early Life, Parents, Family Facts, Wife, Children, Personal Life and Lifestyle.

 So much was his distraction that he failed to gain promotion from Nacional’s seventh team and faced possible release.

-“…From 12-14, I went through a phase in which the football wasn’t going well for me and I didn’t want to study.
-I didn’t like to train.
+“…From 12-14, I went through a phase in which the football wasn’t going well for me, and I didn’t want to study.
+Also, I didn’t like to train.

-Luis Suarez Bio – Road to Fame Story:
+Luis Suarez Biography – Road to Fame Story:

 Wilson Pírez (who had earlier brought Suarez to Nacional youth team) came to Suarez’s rescue by offering him another opportunity to get his acts together and prove himself at the club.